wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/01-child-themes.md

 This header field is the `Template` field.
 The value of this field must match the folder name (or slug) of the parent theme, relative to the `wp-content/themes` directory.

+This is also sometimes referred to as the theme's slug.

 Therefore, in this example, this theme is a child theme of Twenty Twenty-Four, because it has the Template field defined as `twentytwentyfour`.

 What you can do now is select which specific parts of the parent theme you want to modify.